Speightiidae: Taxonomy

-This family is not assigned to a superfamily.
+The family was placed in Conoidea by Powell in 1996, and in 2005 Philippe Bouchet and Jean-Pierre Rocroi removed the family out of Conoidea, making it unassigned within the order Neogastropoda.
 It has been traditionally classified near the family Turridae.
 But in 1993 it was shown that many, if not all, species that were placed in this family should instead be placed in the family Fasciolariidae.